tusharmishra288/ML-supervised-algorithms/README.md

 # ML-alogorithms

-Some of the basic machine learning alogrithms implementation.
+Some of the basic supervised machine learning alogrithms implementation.